YyuanRTs/BluetoothWPF/README.md

 # BluetoothWPF
-A win32 application, connect to bluetooth device, send and receive.
+A win32 application, connect to several bluetooth devices, send and receive.

+yuanzysimon@foxmail.com